TusharParasrampuria/outreach-gen/README.md

 A simple, free tool to create personalized Email and LinkedIn outreach messages for networking or referrals.

-It also includes built-in **user visit tracking** using **Google Sheets as a backend** — allowing you to see total visits and unique users across sessions.
+It also includes built-in **user visit tracking** using **Google Sheets as a backend**, allowing you to see total visits and unique users across sessions.

 ## 🚀 How to Run